At a glance CBV Collection Services Ltd, also known as CBV Collections, is a Canadian debt collection agency that has operated since 1921.

 Step 5: Check the statute of limitations in your province before you pay or acknowledge the debt in writing.

 Step 6: Settle if the debt is correct.
-The agency might accept a one-time lump sum for less than the full balance.
+Sometimes, CBV Collection Services might accept a one-time lump sum for less than the full balance.
 Get any agreement in writing before you pay.

 Step 7: Pay by a traceable method like online banking, e-Transfer, or card.
 Get a receipt.

-Step 8: Talk to a Licensed Insolvency Trustee or non-profit credit counselling service if you can't pay.
+Step 8: Get help if you can't pay.
+Talk to a Licensed Insolvency Trustee or non-profit credit counsellor.

 Source: Government of Canada (FCAC) – Dealing with a debt collector